A lot of people are mad that "Lady Bird" got shut out of the 2018 Oscars

 The film focuses on Lady Bird’s senior year of high school and highlights the tumultuous relationship she has with her mom, played by Laurie Metcalf.
 Their hot-and-cold relationship was uber relatable to countless viewers, which is one of the reasons the film resonated so well with audiences.

-And while it’s of course a huge honor to be nominated, fans on Twitter weren’t too pleased about the perceived snubs.
+And while it’s of course a huge honor to be nominated, fans on Twitter weren’t too pleased about the perceived snubs. false

 At least there’s some good news — being nominated for Best Picture got a lot of people interested in Lady Bird, especially those who accidentally thought it was a historical piece about Lyndon Johnson’s wife.
-Lol.
+Lol. false

 Oscar or not, Gerwig and the cast and crew created a film that they should be extraordinarily proud of (because again, they were nominated for FIVE Oscars — and this was Gerwig’s directorial debut).